-Years ago, I was living in Paris when there was a knock at the door followed by the sound of running footsteps.
+Years ago, I was living in Paris when there was a knock on the door followed by the sound of running footsteps.
 Opening the door, I discovered a basket of tiny white flowers on my doorstep.
 Little did I know, I had just received a gift of lilies of the valley, a flower exchanged each year in France on the first of May.

 The King liked the idea so much that he decided to start a tradition.
 From that day forward on the first of May, he presented a bouquet of lilies of the valley to each of the ladies of his court.
-And thus began in France the Fête du Muguet, otherwise known as May Day.
+And thus began the Fête du Muguet, otherwise known as May Day in France.

 Portrait of King Charles IX

-Over the centuries, lily of the valley has become one of May’s most celebrated flowers.
-And for good reason.
-Depending on climate, it typically blooms in mid April and retains its blossoms for most of May.
-The species itself is small, averaging only 6″.
-Each plant is composed of a pair of upright, sword-like leaves enfolding a single stalk of sweetly scented, white or pink bell-shaped flowers.
+Over the centuries, lily of the valley has since become one of May’s most celebrated flowers.
+And for good reason – it typically blossoms in April and stays in bloom for most of May.
+Averaging just around six inches, each plant is composed of a pair of leaves and a single stalk of bell-shaped flowers with a sweet, jasmine-like scent.

 THE STORY OF LILY OF THE VALLEY AND THE NIGHTINGALE

 SYMBOL OF LOVE

-In the early 20th century in France, men often gave bouquets of lilies of the valley as tokens of affection.
+In early 20th century France, men often gave bouquets of lilies of the valley as tokens of affection.
 They presented their gifts, in accordance with tradition, on the first of May.
 In their absence, they sent romantic postcards featuring pictures of the flower accompanied by wishes of good luck.
 French people still practice the card-sending ritual today.

 A vintage Fête du Muguet card

 HOW TO GROW LILY OF THE VALLEY

 Easy-to-grow lilies of the valley are indigenous to temperate climates.
-Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive in the garden.
+Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive.
 Unless you’re up for continually digging them out to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.

 DON’T EAT THEM